BetterThanTomorrow/calva-docs/docs/quirks.md

 See [Using Calva with the VIM Extension](vim.md).

-## ”Command not found” errors on Jack-in
+## ”Command not found” Errors on Jack-in

-[Jack-in](jack-in-guide.md) starts by spawning of a command in the shell.
+[Jack-in](jack-in-guide.md) starts by running a command in a new terminal.
 You will need the commands used installed on your computer:

 * `clojure` for tools.deps/Clojure CLI
 * `lein` for Leiningen
 * `npx` for shadow-cljs

-Also, in some circumstances VS Code is not spawned from a shell with the environment variables, expecially `$PATH`, which might mean that even though you have the tools installed, they are not found when VS Code/Calva tries to execute them.
+Also, in some circumstances VS Code is not spawned from a shell with the environment variables, especially `$PATH`, which might mean that even though you have the tools installed, they are not found when VS Code/Calva tries to execute them.
 To fix this you will need to do one of these two things:

 1. Figure out from where VS Code is spawned, and make sure the `$PATH` there includes the directoy with the needed binary.
 1. Start VS Code from a terminal where the `$PATH` is correctly configured.
 (Using the `code` commmand.)